spletnik/snoopy-behavioral-scoring/README.md

 ## Description

-Plugin enables you to score your visitors based on actions they do on your websites.
-You can easily distinguish users that are reguralliy active on your webapge from those that come just once.
+Snoopy is a User behaviour scoring plugin for piwik.
+It allows you to score your visitors depending on goals reached, pages visited, email campaigns opened and other factors.
+In other words this plugin enables you to score your visitors based on actions they do on your website.
+It has a robust scoring methodology for heating and cooling visitor score.

 ## Installation
 ### Automatic